peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 Issuer has the guarantee that:

-1. The Requestor controls the private key related to the public part published in its Entity Configuration, attested by the superior Entity Statement.
+1. The Requestor controls the private key related to the public part published in its Entity Configuration, attested by the superior Subordinate Statement.

 2. The Requestor controls the identifier in question, having published the Entity Configuration.